 6. You might not even be allowed to drive outside the EU

-Some hire companies stipulate you must not leave the European Union at all.
+Some European car hire companies stipulate you must not leave the European Union at all.
 They tend to have the following bordering nations in mind: Serbia, Bosnia & Herzegovina, Albania and Montenegro.

 7. Make sure you have the right permits